webdevFaizan/webdevFaizan/README.md

 <h3 align="center" style="padding : 20px">I am a passionate Full Stack Developer from India, a life long learner, hard core programmer, INTJ+ISTJ in the making (MBTI), enthusiast in MERN stack and blockchain.
 Aspiration in Aritficial General Intelligence</h3>

-- 🔭 I’m currently working on CloudCo both Frontend and Backend
+- 🔭 I’m currently working on Phoenix-Media-App, front end using ejs view engine, but later this will be converted to react.

-- 🌱 I’m currently learning - LOL, I am always in a learning mode.
+- 🌱 I’m currently learning ---------------- LOL, I am always in a learning mode.
 Learning 10 things at once.

 - 👨‍💻 All of my projects are available at [https://github.com/webdevFaizan](https://github.com/webdevFaizan)

-- 💬 Ask me about **Java, React, MongoDB, Express, JavaScript, Firebase, SQL**
+- 💬 Ask me about **Java, React, Redux, MongoDB, Express, JavaScript, Firebase, SQL**

 - 📫 How to reach me **webdev.Faizan@gmail.com, iamdev.faizan@gmail.com**
 </div>